pontakornth/meow-catalog/README.md

 ## Setup
 You need to environment variable `CAT_API` to get images of cat with ordering.
-You can either set in the `.env` file or the environment variable you wnated.
+You can either set in the `.env` file or the environment variable.
 Plase install the dependencies with `npm install` before running or building.

 ## Running